sebastian-zieba/PACMAN/joss/paper.md

 Additional fitting models are planned to be added to `PACMAN` in the future like phase curves using the open-source python package `SPIDERMAN`.

-Another model which can be added to fit the orbit-long ramps is the [RECTE systematic model](https://recte.readthedocs.io/en/latest/).
+Another model that can be added to fit the orbit-long ramps is the [RECTE systematic model](https://recte.readthedocs.io/en/latest/).

 It is planned to add a limb darkening calculation if the user wants to fix limb darkening parameters to theoretical models in the fitting stage.